First Year (24 units)

 In the first year, the course consists of 8 classes and 1 internship (seven semester-long seminars, and one elective) providing an intensive learning environment through which to acquire essential practical and theoretical curatorial skills.

 Students are expected to participate in research and exhibition projects, to give individual class presentations, as well as to complete regular writing assignments.
 An extra-curricular internship is also required to enhance specific practical skills and assist in professional development.

 In the second year, the emphasis is placed on self-directed learning.
-With fewer core classes, the knowledge and skills that students gain over the first year is put to the test when the class collaboratively curates and produces an exhibition and accompanying catalog.
+The knowledge and skills that students gain over the first year are put to the test when the class collaboratively curates and produces an exhibition and accompanying catalog.
 During their second year, students also conduct independent research for a written thesis on an art historical subject of their choice.

 Sample Course Descriptions

 This seminar offers a history of exhibitions as social form.
 Drawing on case studies from early collections and artists’ associations, through the artistic avant-garde and its institutionalization, and resolving with contemporary efforts to decolonize the museum, the course offers a toolbox of possible exhibition-forms, and an essential grounding in the history of exhibition making—a history from which old forms can be recovered and new forms invented.

 This class positions exhibition making as an interdisciplinary practice, an doffers students collaborative, project-based opportunities to develop installation strategies, as well as to consider techniques of visual and spatial design across all aspects of an exhibition’s manifestation, from display furniture and materials, to the catalogue or publication.

 Thinking Contemporary Curating